-- Start NetLogo and open the segregation model. - Press the setup and go buttons. - With the density of turtles set to 95% and %-similar-wanted set to 30%, it takes about 15 ticks until all households are happy.
-The average similarity of neighborhoods is about 70% -that is, turtles have on average 70% neighbors of the same kind.
-The View shows relatively small clusters of red and blue households, mixed with smaller clusters of empty patches.
+- Start NetLogo and open the segregation model. - Press the setup and go buttons. - With the density of turtles set to 80% and %-similar-wanted set to 30%, it takes about 14 ticks until everybody is happy. - The average similarity of neighborhoods is about 70%, i.e., turtles have on average 70% neighbors of the same kind. - The View shows relatively small clusters of red and blue households, mixed with smaller clusters of empty patches.